doritoes/AI-PC-Labs/Edge_AI/3_Image_Classification.md

     - `cd ..`

 ## Performance Baseline (CPU)
 OpenVINO includes the benchmark_app feature.
-To learn more run `benchmark_app --help`
+To learn more run `benchmark_app --help`.

+The numbers [1,3,224,224] is a standard "Tensor Shape" in computer vision
+- 1 (Batch Size): We are sending 1 image at a time.
+- 3 (Channels): The image has 3 color layers (Red, Green, Blue).
+- 224 (Height): The image is 224 pixels tall
+- 224 (Width): The image is 224 pixels wide.

 1. Run the benchmark
     - `benchmark_app -m models/resnet50.onnx -d CPU -t 30 -shape [1,3,224,224]`